whiskey-2/Solar-Car-Front-Suspension/README.md

 + Conducted stress analysis on the Front Upright Assembly to evaluate critical failure points and ensure a Factor of Safety (FOS) of at least 1.4.

++ Identified primary areas of concern, including the Control Arm and the Upper Control Arm (UCA) Mount, both of which exhibited shear failure under load.

 ![Upright Assembly FEA](Assets/susp2.png)

-+ Identified primary areas of concern, including the Control Arm and the Upper Control Arm (UCA) Mount, both of which exhibited shear failure under load.
+*FEA of upright optimized upright assembly, pre-workplate modification*

 **Control Arm Improvements:**